Frequently Asked Questions

 For the interested reader, more information about MiFID II is available at http://www.esma.europa.eu/page/Markets-Financial-Instruments-Directive-MiFID-II.

 All entities (companies, mutual funds, trusts etc.) established in the European Union must comply with the rules and practices of EMIR when entering into derivatives transactions.
-As regards LEI, the most relevant section of EMIR is the Reporting Obligation.
+In regards to LEI, the most relevant section of EMIR is the Reporting Obligation.

 EMIR applies both to listed and OTC derivatives.